Large Language Model for Qualitative Research -- A Systematic Mapping Study: Background

 \begin{itemize}

 \item Automation of Coding: LLMs can rapidly process and analyze text, performing open and axial coding in minutes.
-For example, ChatGPT has been employed to analyze qualitative survey responses, extracting key themes such as student satisfaction and resource accessibility in educational research \cite{b12}, \cite{b11}.
+For example, ChatGPT has been employed to analyze qualitative survey responses, extracting key themes such as student satisfaction and resource accessibility in educational research \cite{b12},\cite{b11}.

 \item Reducing Subjectivity: While human coding is prone to inconsistency, LLMs provide consistent and reproducible outputs, especially when fine-tuned or used with standardized prompts \cite{b14}.
-This minimizes bias and ensures greater reliability in qualitative findings.
+However, their adaptability and evolution over time may impact reproducibility.
+This minimizes bias and ensures greater reliability in qualitative findings, though care must be taken to account for potential variability in outputs across different versions of the models.

 \item Scalability and Speed: Unlike human analysts, LLMs can handle vast amounts of unstructured data efficiently.
 For example, in healthcare studies, LLMs have been used to process patient feedback, identifying recurring themes in hours rather than weeks \cite{b17}.